GEOS-EUDR-RepoHub/gee_forest_agreement_layer/README.md

 1. Load and prepare the input datasets
 2. Standardize spatial resolution and projections
 3. Compare the layers and compute each agreement category
-4. Filtering agreement by a defined minimum mapping unit (0.5ha)
+4. Filtering agreement by a defined minimum mapping unit (0.5 ha following the forest definition by FAO)
 5. Export or display the final map in the GEE interface
 6. Provide summary tables of forest/tree cover area